 We started work on this documentary about six years ago with the filming of the graceful dance of a tiny girl, four years old at the time, called la Triana.
 Since then, for financial reasons we have been proceeding slowly - slowly but steadily.
 Any time we get money, we shoot; when we don't have money, we stop shooting and start looking for money!

 We have now gotten about three quarters of the way through principal photography.
 We have shot seven professional singers, two guitar soloists, and two internationally touring dancers plus many community performers and several very informative interviews with extremely knowledgeable people.

 The performances we have shot include some of the best stars of traditional flamenco - because traditional flamenco is what interests us in this documentary: dancer Antonio el Pipa, singer-cantaor the late Manuel Agujetas (often simply called Agujetas), guitarist Diego del Morao, dancer María del Mar Moreno, singer-cantaora la Macanita, and many others including our associate director Antonio de la Malena.

-In the fall of 2017, we'll continue shooting and bring the shooting phase nearly to a close.
-Our main scenes will be one with the singer/cantaora Juana la del Pipa.
-She'll sing in an old-style farm workers quarters, while three companions beat out the rhythm, the compás, on a table top.
-After she's sung for a while, one of her companions will get up and dance, like in the old days when hundreds of people worked in the fields to bring in the harvest.
-After a day's work was done, the farm workers who were gitano would relax by singing and dancing flamenco.
+Tía Juana sang both a solo solea por bulerias, and some straight bulerias which inspired first one, and then a second, of her companions to get up and dance, like in the old days when hundreds of people worked in the fields to bring in the harvest.
+After a day's work was done, the gitano farm workers would relax by singing and dancing flamenco.